Diversity & Inclusion

 Harvard Medical School's Office for Diversity Inclusion and Community Partnership (DICP) works towards their mission of advancing diversity and inclusion in health, biodmedical, behavioral, and STEM fields.
 For more information, visit their website.

 Harvard Medical School and its affiliated hospitals have also prepared a video on the training experience at Harvard hospitals, which you can view here.

 Harvard Medical School's Office for Diversity, Inclusion, & Community Partnership and the Office for Communications and External Relations have created several videos highlighting the benefits of living and working in Boston that we recommend viewing:

 You Can Thrive Here: Living in Boston

 You Can Thrive Here: Relaxing in Boston

 Typically, we encourage students that identify as part of an underrepresented group in medicine to learn more about our program by participating in psychiatry electives, particularly through Harvard Medical School's Visiting Clerkship program which provides supports for African American, Latinx, and Native American applicants.
-However, due to the COVID pandemic, Harvard Medical School has suspended all visiting clerkships through February 2021.
-We welcome any inquiries to our program directors and Diversity and Inclusion Liaisons in lieu of offering this opportunity.
+However, due to the COVID pandemic, Harvard Medical School has suspended all visiting clerkships indefinitely.
+During Summer 2021, we will be hosting a Virtual Experience, which is designed to familiarize prospective residents with our Psychiatry residency, and members of underrepresented populations are highly encouraged to apply.
+Please contact Associate Program Director, Christine Wittmann (firstname.lastname@example.org), to learn more!
+We look forward to the opportunity to once again host visiting students in person in the future.
+In the meantime, we welcome any inquiries to our program directors and Diversity and Inclusion Liaison in lieu of offering this opportunity.